wacncontent/CustomizeTool/output/includes/download_libraries.md

 ## Azure Libraries for Java - Maven

 If your project is already set up to use Maven for build, add the following dependency to your pom.xml file.
-Note: For information about creating Maven projects in Eclipse which use the Azure libraries for Java, see [Getting Started with Azure Management Libraries for Java][maven-getting-started].
+Note: For information about creating Maven projects in Eclipse which use the Azure libraries for Java, see [Getting Started with Azure Management Libraries for <!-- deleted by customization Java][maven-getting-started] --><!-- keep by customization: begin --> Java][/documentation/articles/maven-getting-started] <!-- keep by customization: end -->.

 	<dependency>
 	    <groupId>com.microsoft.azure</groupId>